georgesnow/MacPassRevealer/README.md

 This is due to the signing of the mplugin, which you should build locally on your machine.
 I do recommend testing it out before making part of your production use.

-New Feature:
+New Features:

--Lock Database from menu bar
+-Lock current database

+-Lock all databases

--Control and Right Double click now show menu (working making so you don't have to doubleclick)
+-Control and Right click now show menu

 -Cocoa Hotkeys

+-Prefences options (within MacPass plugin prefs) to disable hotkey and/or menu item individually